-REST turns 20 years old this year.
+REST turns 22 years old in a few months.
 In addition to the architecture and recommendations outlined in Roy Fielding’s dissertation, we now have two decades of practical application.
 When designing APIs, it makes sense to build upon the REST best practices and guidelines for web services already implemented by countless others.

 This post helps users learn what a RESTful API is and the most common REST API design patterns, development, and principles across several categories.
 Rather than start anew, build upon this foundation of API guidelines from thousands of successful API companies.
 Let's get into building a RESTful API.

 🔗 HTTP Methods and Status Codes

 Let's define REST API.
 The definition of a RESTful API means you don’t need to use the HTTP protocol.
 However, the two developed alongside each other, and almost every RESTful API code relies upon HTTP.
 For that reason, it makes sense to structure your API around the built-in methods and status codes that are already well-defined in HTTP.
 Here's how you can design, develop, and create an HTTP REST API.